autonomous019/entanglement-medicine/README.md

 Another area that involves Entanglement Medicine is that of Resonant treatments of viruses and other treatments based on the Irene Cosic's Resonant Recognition Model, see Cosic below.

+<h3>Infoceuticals:</h3>

+Infoceuticals is the information copy of medicinal substances non-locally to another object from the original, a copy of it's structural data through quantum entanglement to a target site.
+An overview is in this translation of a <a href="https://github.com/autonomous019/entanglement-medicine/blob/main/teleportation%20of%20vaccine%20properties.odt?raw=true">Teleportation Properties of Vaccines (Телепортация свойств вакцин) </a> by Krasnobryzhev V.G. (Краснобрыжев В.Г.) in 2009, these findings were confirmed in the experiments of Surinov et al (2017), also see the other research articles below validating this research area.  <a href="https://github.com/autonomous019/entanglement-medicine/blob/main/surinov%20infoceuticalhistory.pdf">Surinov (2018)</a> provides an overview of the history of infoceutical development.

 The work of <a href="https://github.com/autonomous019/entanglement-medicine/blob/main/dshumeava%20-%20The%20use%20of%20torsion%20fields%20in%20the%20treatment%20of%20certain%20viral%20diseases.pdf">N. Dzhumaeva and I. Khusainov</a> (Н. Джумаева, И. Хусаинов) originally dating back to 2004 is a prime example of using the Ahronov-Bohm Effect and Casimir Effect to transmit vaccines using entanglement:
 <ul>
 Experiments on teleportation of properties described vaccines in the Teleport system, with the help of which